ric2b/Vivaldi-browser/chromium/docs/contributing.md

 - Just because there is a bug in the bug system doesn't necessarily mean that a patch will be accepted.

+## Design Documents
+Any nontrivial technical effort that will significantly impact Chromium should have a design doc ([template][design-doc-template]).
+Specifically, we require design docs in the following cases:
+- When writing code that will have a large impact on Chromium as a whole, e.g. when you are changing code in Chromium's critical path (page loading, rendering).
+- When beginning a large technical undertaking that should be documented for historical reasons (>1 person-month of work can be used as a general guideline).

+Send public design docs to [chromium-design-docs@chromium.org][chromium-design-docs].
+Google internal Chrome design docs should follow the process at [go/chrome-dd-review-process][chrome-dd-review-process].

 ## Legal stuff

 All contributors must complete the contributor license agreement.
 For